danbev/vim-settings/README.md

 When you search for a file, for example e: src/*native<tab> you'll see a tabbed meny with choices where you can use CTRL+N, CTRL+P to navigate and press enter on a selection to open.

+### clang-format
+Can be used to help format source code.
+Can be run by using CTRL+K.